Dominic Thopia: Later life and death

-In 1371, Dominic Thopia warmly received King Louis and his wife, Elizabeth of Hungary, in Zadar.
+In 1371, Dominic Thopia received King Louis and his wife, Elizabeth of Hungary, in Zadar.
 During this visit, both Thopia and the church were granted numerous privileges by the royal couple.
 Elizabeth, deeply moved by her devotion to the miraculous relic of Saint Simeon and grateful for the blessings she believed she had received through the saint, pledged to donate a silver ark.
 She honored this vow shortly thereafter.
 Dominic maintained strong relations with King Louis the Great and his wife.

 Dominic Thopia did not stay in Zadar for the remainder of his life.
 Instead, on January 23, 1376, Pope Gregory XI, acting on the recommendation of King Louis, transferred him to the bishopric of Bosnia with a papal bull issued on the same day.
 He held the position of Bishop of Bosnia for six years.

 Dominic Thopia died in 1382 in Đakovo.